turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 tags: Background Workers, sidekiq, queue, async
 ---

+This lesson plan was last updated to work with Rails 5.2.0 and Ruby 4.2.1

 ### Learning Goals

 By the end of this lesson, you will know/be able to: